parathyroid gland, hormones secreted and it’s functions

 The only hormone secreted by this gland is called parathormone.

-One of the major function of the parathyroid gland is it controls the level of calcium content in the blood
+One of the major functions of the parathyroid gland is it control the level of calcium content in the blood

 The parathyroid glands produce parathyroid hormone.
 This hormone helps maintain an appropriate balance of calcium in the bloodstream and in tissues that depend on calcium for proper function

 Effects and consequences of malfunctioning parathyroid

 Parathyroid hormone helps prevent low calcium levels by acting on the bones, intestine, and kidneys.
 In the bones, the hormone triggers the release of calcium stores from the bones to the blood.
 This can lead to bone destruction.
 In the intestines, the parathyroid hormone helps with vitamin D metabolism”